jddixon/pysloc/README.md

 ## SLOC

 Counting lines of source code is a crude measure of the size of a program or project.
-For most languages there is a conventional way to distinguish comments; in C, for example, anything /* enclosed like this */ is considered a comment and such comments can span more than one line.
+For most programming languages there is a conventional way to distinguish comments; in C, for example, anything /* enclosed like this */ is considered a comment and such comments can span more than one line.
 In counting lines of source code,